 The School Corporation reserves the right to prohibit students from obtaining drivers' permits and/or drivers' licenses and/or to revoke students' drivers' licenses under the applicable provisions of state law and school corporation policy.
 The policy may be implemented for students who are habitually truant (those who have more than ten uncertified absences in a semester), are suspended from school for a second time, and/or are expelled or excluded from attendance at Delta High School.
-Delta High School may also implement this policy for students under the age of eighteen (18) who withdraw from school, including those who withdraw from school in order to avoid the revocation process.
+Delta High revocation process.
 The portion of this policy dealing with drivers' permits applies to students aged fourteen (14) and fifteen (15).
 The policy relating to the revocation of drivers' licenses applies to students under the age of eighteen (18).
 In the event that the process is implemented, a registered letter will be sent to the parent(s) or guardian(s) of the student.
 The student and parent(s)/guardian(s) will have due process rights.
 At the conclusion of the due process procedure if the student is determined to be in violation of this policy, the proper form will be sent to the Bureau of Motor Vehicles.